-The door is locked and Raskolnikov is furious.
-When Porfiry hold out the key to him, Raskolnikov freaks out, trying to attack the man, who threatens to have him restrained.
+The door is locked, and Raskolnikov is furious.
+When Porfiry holds out the key to him, Raskolnikov freaks out, trying to attack the man, who threatens to have him restrained.

 Raskolnikov hears a noise outside the door and thinks he's about to be arrested.